charlottehamer-coish/charlottehamer-coish.github.io/wildfire-dissertation.md

 Objective 2: Determine spatial and temporal differences in annual BA.
 Objective 3: Investigate the relationship between BA, lightning and climate indices.
 Objective 4: Investigate case studies to illustrate different contributing factors on LIWs.

-RQ2: Has the Canadian fire season changed since 2010?
+Research Question 2: Has the Canadian fire season changed since 2010?
 Objective 1: Determine changes in the length of the fire season.
 Objective 2: Investigate the relationship between the fire season length, lightning occurrence, and climate oscillations.
 Objective 3: Investigate the relationship between the fire season length and BA.

+## Data